Butternut Squash Pasta Recipes

 Butternut Squash Penne Pasta

-The blend of orange squash in a cheesy cream sauce is pure comfort food!
+This delicious roasted butternut squash pasta recipe includes a blend of orange squash in a cheesy cream sauce is pure comfort food!
 Serve with a fall salad or sauteed greens!
+Or for a delicious variation add a little pepper for a Spicy Butternut Squash Pasta with Spinach.

 16 ounces whole grain penne pasta